rstar2/nodejs_datastream/README.md

     1. ~~Max point~~
     1. ~~Integral~~
     1. Split the max 9 files into 3 table with 3 rows each
-    1. Fix when usage with JSDOM as then exported SVG is not with correct "heights" as when in the browser, and so this legend is "invisible"
+    1. 🚩️ Fix when usage with JSDOM as then exported SVG is not with correct "heights" as when in the browser, and so this legend is "invisible"
+    1. 🚩️ Fix bundling the "sharp" module with pkg - the addons must be added somehow

 1. ~~Test cases with Jest~~
 1. ~~Then add CI (GitHub-Action) that runs the test after each commit-push~~